timsutton/homebrew-python-vendoring-scripts/README.md

 ## Next steps

 Take a look at the formula changes and see if they make sense, or might need additional edits.

+If the formula didn't previously have anything vendored, it should also set its install method to use the `virtualenv_install_with_resources` method and `include Language::Python::Virtualenv` in the formula.

 Test out the installation and open a PR for the formula and `pypi_formula_mappings.json` change.